 Building on its commitment to put the customer first, Safaricom in December 2017 opened a new call centre in Eldoret.
-The center is manned by xxx staff and serves the entire North Rift and takes services closer to customers, in addition to creating
+The center is manned by 800 staff members and serves the entire North Rift thereby taking services closer to customers, in addition to creating employment.